jmcdo29/testing-nestjs/README.md

 I've noticed a lot of people seem to get stuck on testing, and how to do it using the utilities given to us by Nest.
 Hopefully with a community driven repository of tests it will help others get a better understanding and feel for how to get tests running.

+## Please Note

+This is not necessarily the Nest canonical way to test an application, nor is it the only way in any scenario.
+I will do my best to show different ways to run tests, but I will more than likely miss certain ways of running the tests, whether it is mocking in a specific way or otherwise.
+Again, this is a community maintained project and not a part of the official documentation.
+If you find other ways to test applications, great, I'd love to see them, but please do not think this is the only way.

 ## Running the Project

 1. `git clone https://github.com/jmcdo29/testing-nestjs.git`